gotify/server/CONTRIBUTING.md

 _Keywords: **Features**, **Coding**_

-When proposing features to gotify/\*, please first discuss the change (typos excluded) you wish to make via issue, chat or any other method with the maintainers.
+When proposing features to gotify/\*, please first discuss the change you wish to make via issue, chat or any other method with the maintainers.

-After the feature request is approved, file an issue or comment under the existing one indicating whether you want to sumbit the implementation yourself.
+After the feature request is approved, file an issue or comment under the existing one indicating whether you want to submit the implementation yourself.
 If you decided not to, the maintainers would evaluate the necessity and urgency of the feature and decide whether to wait for another contributor to claim the request or commit an implementation himself/herself.

 ### Bug Reports and Fixes